java2509/Kickstarter_Analysis/README.md

 - What are some limitations of this dataset?

+1.)
 More parameters could be analyzed to determine what makes a successful campaign:
-  - The genre's of plays that have had the most successful outcomes could be analyzed by subcateogory.
+   - The genre's of plays that have had the most successful outcomes could be analyzed by subcategory.
    - The average donation and amount of backers supporting successful outcomes.
+   - Using statisical measures to get rid of outliers that do not make sense to create a more realistic representation of outcomes.

 - What are some other possible tables and/or graphs that we could create?

-- Successful campaigns based on Geograhic regions.
+ 1.)
+Successful campaigns based on Geograhic regions.